 Method

-- Stir in condensed milk; cook till it binds.
+- Add condensed milk; cook till mixture binds.

 - Turmeric Powder (Haldi): bright color, clean aroma—perfect for golden milk & laddoos.